prashantpc1998/Snake-Game/README.md

 ## Bugs
 * When snake is of length 2 (i.e when the score is 0) when it strikes the food horizontally ( while moving along x axis )it dies.
+ This is not fixed permanently.Code is adjusted temporarily so that it can die only when score>2.